Castile soap

-Castile soap is an olive oil based hard soap made in a style similar to that originating in the Castile region of Spain.
+Castile soap is an olive oil-based hard soap made in a style similar to that originating in the Castile region of Spain.

 History

-The origins of Castile soap go back to the Levant, where Aleppo soap-makers have made hard soaps based on olive and laurel oil for millennia.
+The start of Castile soap goes back to the Levant, where Aleppo soapmakers have made hard soaps based on olive and laurel oil for millennia.

 It is commonly believed that the Crusaders brought Aleppo soap back to Europe in the 11th century, based on the claim that the earliest soap made in Europe was just after the Crusades, but in fact, the Greeks knew about soap in the first century AD and Zosimos of Panopolis described soap and soapmaking in c.
 300 AD.
 Following the Crusades, production of this soap extended to the whole Mediterranean area.

-Early soap-makers in the Mediterranean area did not have easy access to laurel oil and therefore dropped it from their formulations, thereby creating an olive-oil soap now known as Castile soap.
+Early soapmakers in the Mediterranean area did not have easy access to laurel oil and therefore dropped it from their formulations, thereby creating an olive oil-based soap now known as Castile soap.